Our Lady of Kibeho: Church approval

 The Sanctuary of Our Lady of Kibeho, in Rwanda.

-At the time of the apparitions, two separate investigation commissions were established by Bishop Jean Baptiste Gahamanyi, the Bishop of the Diocese of Butare to which Kibeho belonged at the time: a medical commission, on March 20th, 1982 and a theological commission, on May 14th, 1982.
+At the time of the apparitions, two separate investigation commissions were established by Bishop Jean Baptiste Gahamanyi, the Bishop of the Diocese of Butare to which Kibeho belonged at the time: a medical commission, on March 20, 1982 and a theological commission, on May 14, 1982.

 On August 15, 1988, day of the Solemnity of the Assumption of Mary, Augustin Misago, the Bishop of Gikongoro, approved public devotion linked to the apparitions.

 On June 29, 2001, Bishop Misago officially declared their authenticity.
 This is the first Vatican-approved Marian apparition that took place on the African continent.
-Augustin was later accused in 1999 of involvement in the Rwandan Genocide, and acquitted on June 24 of the following year.
-On July 2, 2001, the Holy See also released the declaration of Bishop Augustin Misago of Gikongoro approving the apparitions.
+Bishop Misago was later accused in 1999 of involvement in the Rwandan Genocide, and acquitted on June 24 of the following year.
+On July 2, 2001, the Holy See also released the declaration of Bishop Misago approving the apparitions.

 The feast day of Our Lady of Kibeho is on November 28, the anniversary of the first apparition to Alphonsine Mumureke in 1981.